AdamSobieski/Argumentation/Documents/MIME.md

 ## Whole Message Metadata

-[Knowledge graphs](https://en.wikipedia.org/wiki/Knowledge_graph) could be of use in multipart MIME messages to describe the messages, their parts, and any relationships between the parts.
+[Knowledge graphs](https://en.wikipedia.org/wiki/Knowledge_graph) could be of use in multipart MIME messages to describe them, their parts, and any relationships between their parts.

 > [!TIP]
 > One could include metadata in a MIME message part to describe the containing message using the `mid:` URL scheme and multiple message parts utilizing the `cid:` URL scheme.